-Landmine Shoulder Press: Muscle Worked, Benefits, Form
+Landmine Shoulder Press: Muscles Worked, Benefits & Form

 Want to build muscle on your shoulder?
 Obviously, you do.
-The landmine shoulder press is brilliant for shedding fat and building muscle mass in your upper body.

 This versatile exercise uses a weighted barbell to strengthen your shoulders, chest triceps, and upper back while also stabilizing your core.